Disney Dinners: The Little Mermaid

 Disney Dinners The Little Mermaid | Recipes Food Party Ideas

-I used my purple satin napkins last seen at my Midsummer Night’s Dream party as a nod to Ariel’s signature shell top.
-I also had culinary shells on the plates to use for the first course.
+I used my purple satin napkins last seen at my Midsummer Night’s Dream party as a nod to Ariel’s signature shell top and used culinary shells on the plates to use for the first course.

 I have to give a special shoutout to my sister-in-law Heather for gifting me most – yes most – of the decor seen at this party.
 Not to mention my ring light and microphone.
 You can thank her for making The Rose Table much more professional!